 Some of the Company's Class A ordinary shares feature certain redemption rights that are considered to be outside of the Company's control and subject to the occurrence of future events.
 The Company is authorized to issue 200,000,000 shares of Class A ordinary shares with a par value of \$0.0001 per share.
 Holders of the Company's Class A ordinary shares are entitled to one vote for each share.
-As of March 31, 2022 and December 31, 2021, there were 28,407,000 shares of Class A ordinary shares outstanding, of which 27,500,000 were subject to possible redemption and are classified outside of permanent equity in the balance sheet.
+As of June 30, 2022 and December 31, 2021, there were 28,407,000 shares of Class A ordinary shares outstanding, of which 27,500,000 shares were subject to possible redemption and are classified outside of permanent equity in the condensed balance sheets.

-The Class A ordinary shares subject to possible redemption reflected on the balance sheet is reconciled on the following table:
+The Class A ordinary shares subject to possible redemption reflected on the condensed balance sheets are reconciled on the followingtable:

-Gross proceeds \$ 275,000,000 Less: Offering costs allocated to Class A ordinary shares subject to possible redemption (16,046,813) Plus: Accretion of carrying value to redemption value 16,046,813 Class A ordinary shares subject to possible redemption \$ 275,000,000
+Gross proceeds \$ 275,000,000 Less: Offering costs allocated to Class A ordinary shares subject to possible redemption (16,046,813) Plus: Accretion of carrying value to redemption value 16,046,813 Class A ordinary shares subject to possible redemption as of December 31, 2021 275,000,000 Increase in redemption value of Class A ordinary shares subject to possible redemption 43,954 Class A common stock subject to possible redemption as of June 30, 2022 \$ 275,043,954